 Discrimination wasn’t so easily solved.
 The black population grew from “7 negroes” in 1940 to around 4,500 by 1942, compelling apprehensive business owners to hang “Whites Only” signs in their windows.
 While civil rights workers like Bremerton’s own Lillian Walker were fighting for racial justice and equality, there was still an Old South mystique hanging over much of the country that Velma and Eugene would integrate into their restaurant.

 The Colonial House was a blend of Velma’s two favorite Kansas City restaurants.
 A southern atmosphere was created with sturdy pillars rising from the front porch and a small army of black waiters dressed in spotless white.
-Eugene hired only the best waiters who’d worked on railroad dining cars or in a Harvey House, the popular dining room found in most major train stations.
+Eugene hired only experienced men who’d worked on railroad dining cars as Pullman waiters.

 The walls of Eugene and Velma’s restaurant were decorated with expensive art, and thick drapes flowed from ceiling to floor.
 Indirect lighting was rheostat-controlled to set a variety of moods and atmospheres for different situations.
 Rose-colored, shadowless lighting made everyone look good and feel good, so the clientele enjoyed coming back.
 There were linen tablecloths, sterling silverware, gold-rimmed glasses and dinnerware… a dream come true for Velma.

 The restaurant specialized in steaks and fried chicken.
 Eugene signed contracts with a number of area chicken ranchers, but the best pullets came from a farm south of Tacoma that made 50-mile deliveries with freezer trucks to accommodate the Colonial House.